gustavo-ribeiro-santiago/star-wars-game/README.md

 ## Features

-- Navigate the Millenium Falcon to destroy TIE Fighters and asteroids.
+- Navigate the Millenium Falcon to destroy TIE Fighters and avoid asteroids.
 - Earn points for each enemy destroyed.
 - Challenge yourself with increasing difficulty levels.
 - Compete for the highest score and see your rank in the leaderboard.

-## Screenshots
+## Screenshot

 ![Gameplay Screenshot](./assets/gameplay.png)